BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2reviewch1andch2.md

 		//    original square.

-		// 6) Generate and print a random number between 1 and 100, inclusive.
+		// 6) Generate and print a random integer between 1 and 100, inclusive.

-		// 7) Generate and print a positive integer less than 10.
+		// 7) Generate and print a random integer between 5 and 10, inclusive.

 		// 8) Display the day of the week my birthday, June 15th, was on this year.